facebook/jscodeshift/README.md

-To do that, the transform module can export `parser`, which can either be one of the strings `"babel"`, `"babylon"`, or `"flow"`, or it can be a parser object that is compatible with with recast.
+To do that, the transform module can export `parser`, which can either be one of the strings `"babel"`, `"babylon"`, or `"flow"`, or it can be a parser object that is compatible with recast.

 For example: